 The book argues that stories are a powerful tool for connecting with your audience emotionally.
 It provides practical guidance on using stories to create meaningful and lasting connections.

-Here, in this book, you will get practical tips and insights.
+This book offers practical tips and insights.
 It can help you use storytelling to inspire and influence.
-The author persuades readers of various contexts, from business influencers to personal relationships.
+The author persuades readers in various contexts, from business influencers to personal relationships.

 • Author/s: Graham G. Davies